María Eugenia Llamas: Later life

 In the 1980s, Llamas served as the Cultural Director of Mexican Social Security (IMSS or Instituto Mexicano del Seguro Social).
 In 1987, Cuban-born author Francisco Garzón Céspedes persuaded her to take up public story telling, which she started and continued to do until late in life, even after her acting career ended.

 Through her on-stage story telling, she became and remains active in the promotion of Mexican culture.
 She was the 2007 recipient of the prestigious Diploma Medalla al Mérito (Medal of Merit) for her 60 years of creative and successful artistic and cultural achievement.
 This award comes from the Spanish-American Academy of Itinerate Oral Narration, headquartered in Mexico City and Madrid, and which was founded by Garzón Céspedes.

 Family

 Her late sister María Victoria "Mariví" Llamas was a well-known author and telejournalist in Mexico City, who often wrote on feminist topics.
 She won the Premio Nacional de Periodismo three times and authored five books.
 Most notable was her collection of short stories entitled "Que Le Cuento (What Can I Tell You)".
 She also starred in many Spanish-language movies.
 She appeared in the movies Un Divorcio (A Divorce; 1953), Menores de Edad (Under Aged; 1951), Angelitos Negros (Little Black Angels; 1948), Ya Tengo a Mi Hijo (Now I Hold My Son; 1948).
 Mariví Llamas died in Mexico City on 5 January 2007, aged 67, from Hepatitis C and liver cancer.
-Their half brother, José Ángel Llamas, is a television actor.
+Their half brother, José Ángel Llamas, is a retired television actor.